Mr-P-D/Virustotal_Hash_Converter/README.md

-# Virustotal_Hash_Converter
+Virustotal_Hash_Converter (Convert Hashes to Other formats using Virustotal)

-Virustotal_Hash_Converter (Convert Hashes to SHA  1)
+Create a file name hash_input.txt and place your hashes in the file.

-Create a file name hash_input.txt and place your hashes in the file
+Note that you are only limited to 4 Searches per minute with free Virustotal API.

 Usage:
 python Hash_Converter_SHA1.py

 Example: